 Who measures the most?

-Content marketing budgets set to increase in the coming year
+Content marketing budgets set to increase in the following year

 The research shows that 58% of the Nordic companies want to increase their spending on content marketing in the coming year.
 The majority of these businesses has a documented strategy and measure the effectiveness of their content marketing efforts.
 Not surprisingly, they also consider themselves to be more successful.

-Content marketing budgets are also set to increase in the US.
-According to CMI research from 2016, 39% of B2B marketers and 42% of B2C marketers want to increase their content marketing budgets in the coming year.
+This trend of increased spending can also be seen in the US, where about half of B2B and B2C marketers want to increase their content marketing budgets in the coming year.

-To conclude, content marketing is an established discipline in Northern Europe.
-The most successful Nordic marketers have a documented marketing strategy, measure their results regularly, and are willing to invest whole-heartedly to succeed.
+To conclude, content marketing is an established discipline in northern Europe.
+The most successful Nordic marketers have a documented content marketing strategy, measure their results regularly, and are willing to invest whole-heartedly.